Peanut Butter Graham Cracker Balls/truffles make for a simple no fuss dessert. Only 4 ingredients required to make these delicious graham balls.

 Peanut butter balls/truffles make for a simple no fuss dessert.

 There’s no baking required, very little mixing, no waiting for the eggs and butter to warm up to room temperature.
-Just a few ingredients and steps to follow.
+There’s just a few ingredients and steps to follow.

 The only difference being how much graham cracker crumbs you need to add – the natural peanut butter is a lot more liquidy than the regular so you need to add at least 1/2 cup more graham cracker crumbs.
-Best of all these keep for at least a week in the fridge — if they last that long!
+Best of all these peanut butter graham cracker balls keep for at least a week in the fridge — if they last that long!

-If you’re interested in learning how to make simple graham ball I’ve got you covered.
+If you’re interested in learning how to make simple graham balls I’ve got you covered.

 - 1 cup peanut butter